gavinhoward/bc/manuals/development.md

 #### `vm.h`

-This header defines the code for setting up and running `bc` and `dc`.
-It is so named because I think of it as the "virtual machine" of `bc`, though that is probably not true as [`program.h`][57] is probably the "virtual machine".
+This header defines the API for setting up and running `bc` and `dc`.

+It is so named because I think of it as the "virtual machine" of `bc`, though that is probably not true as [`program.h`][57] is probably the "virtual machine" API.
 Thus, the name is more historical accident.

 The code associated with this header is in [`src/vm.c`][58].